juliusz-cwiakalski/jcw-examples/bdd-mutation-testing/README.md

 - [ ] Describe basic terms: BDD, mutational testing
 - [ ] Describe some history and evolution of approaches I take
 - [ ] List of useful resources
 - [ ] Should I always use all the tools?
+- [ ] Describe what problems they solve, and what are benefits from different stakeholders perspective (dev/QA/product owner, project manager)
 - [ ] General hints
 - [ ] Comment on alternative tools (Gherkin, other mutation testing frameworks)
 - [ ] Ask friends for review and feedback ;)